Horizontal and Straight Triangulations on Heisenberg Groups: A triangulation of the Heisenberg Group

-The following proof uses a contact argument and the homotopy principle by Gromov (3.4.B of \cite{GROMOV}).
+The following proof uses a contact argument by Gromov (3.4.B of \cite{GROMOV}).
 A deeper reading on the topic can be found in 3.5 and 4.2 in \cite{GROMOV} or 3.4.3 in \cite{GROMOVPDR}, also by Gromov.
+Another reference on the subject of horizontal triangulations is Section 4 in \cite{YOUNG2013}, which shows two families of examples of groups with horizontal maps and triangulations.

 \begin{proof} $\\$ Points (1) and (2) of the proposition derive immediately by the methods used to prove the following points.
 If $k=0$, the claim is trivial.
-If $k\geq 1$, consider the point $p_1 \in \mathbb{H}^1$ and let $U \subset \mathbb{H}^1$ be a polyhedron containing the origin $e$ in its interior and intersecting each non-trivial orbit of the dilation group, as by Definition \ref{defin:dilationgroup}, exactly once.
-By using the homotopy principle ($h$-principle) or by applying 3.4.B of \cite{GROMOV}, we can say that, there exists a function
+If $k\geq 1$, consider the point $p_1 \in \mathbb{H}^1$ and let $U \subseteq \mathbb{H}^1$ be a polyhedron containing the origin $e$ in its interior and intersecting each non-trivial orbit of the dilation group, as by Definition \ref{defin:dilationgroup}, exactly once.
+By applying 3.4.B in \cite{GROMOV} or Lemma 4.13 in \cite{YOUNG2013}, we can say that, there exists a function

 such that $ \sigma_{e, p_1}^h : \Delta^1 \to \mathbb{H}^1$ is a piecewise linear horizontal map that joins $e$ to $p_1$.
 By dilating and left translating, we define a continuous map